ZeinaliAmin/StoreFront/README.md

 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+File: mainscreen.html
+Lines: 197
+Added Buy Now button for products on the mainscreen

+File: AddProductController
+Lines: 177 - 196
+Added buyProduct method to controller.
+Decrements inventory if inventory is > 0.
+Indicates whether purchase was completed or not.

+Files: PurchaseFailure - Out of Stock page
+File: PurchaseSuccess - Purchase success page

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.
 •  Modify the sample inventory to include the maximum and minimum fields.